jmahony/AIPS/README.md

 *    [MySQL 5.6.17](http://dev.mysql.com/downloads/mysql/)
 *    [Maven 3.2.1](http://maven.apache.org/)

-The versions aren't necessarily correct, but they are the only version I have used with BigC.
+The versions aren't necessarily correct, but they are the only version I have used with AIPS.

 # Documentation